-When you’re thinking about skydiving and health, the key point to remember is this: Skydiving is a sport.
+When you’re thinking about skydiving and the associated health risks, the key point to remember is this: Skydiving is a sport.
 It can be an intense one!
 The rule of thumb is to address the usual suspects (high blood pressure, glasses, age, weight, diabetes, bad back/neck/knee/ankle/spleen, etc.) in the athletic context.
 (Spoiler: Skydiving might not be as impossible as you’d think!)

 It should go without saying that our advice here is not the advice of a doctor.
 We have, however, seen a lot in our time and travels, and we’re a pretty solid first stop for information: So, if you’ve got a special case you’d like to discuss, get in touch and a member of the team will be more than happy to help.